myrakrusemark/Daisy-openAI-chat/hardware-setup.md

 sudo reboot
 ```

-After rebooting, your Raspberry Pi should be broadcasting its own WiFi AP named "MyAP".
+After rebooting, your Raspberry Pi should be broadcasting its own WiFi AP named "daisy".
 You can connect to it and then use the setup page to connect to your desired WiFi network.